bqworks/grid-accordion-jquery/README.md

 # [Grid Accordion - jQuery plugin](https://bqworks.net/grid-accordion/) #

->A responsive and touch-enabled jQuery grid accordion plugin that combines the functionality of a grid with that of an accordion.
+A responsive and touch-enabled jQuery grid accordion plugin that combines the functionality of a grid with that of an accordion.

+>The Grid Accordion is also available as a [WordPress plugin](https://wordpress.org/plugins/grid-accordion/).

 Main features: